adrien1018/perldoc-html-generator/README.md

 ### Example Usages

-`generate.sh` will generate a tar.gz file with docs of all given versions.
+`generate.sh` will generate a tar.xz file with docs of all given versions.

 ```
 ./generate.sh 5.34.0